codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 The GitHub app integration is also disabled when you **uninstall** the Codemagic CI/CD app in GitHub.
 You can still log in to Codemagic with the GitHub app and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.
 Please note that unless you have other active integrations (e.g. GitHub, Bitbucket or GitLab OAuth integration), your Codemagic account will be deleted in two weeks.
 You can cancel account deletion by navigating to **User settings > Delete account** and clicking **Cancel deletion** before the two weeks are up.

+## Sign up via email

+Enter your email address and name and click **Create account** to get started.
+Codemagic will then send a six-character authentication key on the provided email address.
+Enter the authentication key and click **Continue** to verify the email address and finish signup.
+Note that an unused key expires in 10 minutes.

+You will be sent a new authentication key every time you need to log in again.

 ## Connecting several repository integrations

 You can connect several repository accounts (GitHub, GitHub app, GitLab, Bitbucket) with one Codemagic account.